The Critical Role of Communication in Ancient Naval Warfare

 The Battle of Salamis

 The most famous example of Greek naval signaling in action is the Battle of Salamis in 480 BCE.
 The Greek commander Themistocles faced a vastly larger Persian fleet, and his plan depended on luring the Persians into the narrow straits where their numerical advantage would be negated.
 Themistocles used a combination of flag signals and trumpet calls to coordinate the movements of the Greek fleet, ordering individual squadrons to advance, hold position, or withdraw as circumstances dictated.
 According to the historian Herodotus, the Greeks used a red flag as a signal for action, and the sight of it raised on Themistocles's flagship galvanized the entire fleet to attack.
-The success of the Greek strategy at Salamis was not just a triumph of tactical brilliance but also a testament to the effectiveness of their signaling system, which allowed Themistocles to exercise precise control over his scattered fleet even in the chaos of battle.
+The success of the Greek strategy at Salamis was not just a triumph of tactical brilliance but also a reflection of the effectiveness of their signaling system, which allowed Themistocles to exercise precise control over his scattered fleet even in the chaos of battle.
+The signal system also included prearranged plans for when signals could not be seen, such as relying on the overall position of the flagship as a reference point.

 Roman Naval Innovations